HassanSajjad-302/HMake/README.md

 I have been working on this project, on and off, for close to two years.
 Please consider donating.
-Contact here if you want to donate hassan.sajjad069@gmail.com.
+Contact here if you want to donate hassan.sajjad069@gmail.com or you can donate me through Patreon.
 Thanks.